SUI-Components/sui/packages/sui-bundler/README.md

 }
 ```

-Runtime follows the (API of sw-toolbox)[https://googlechrome.github.io/sw-toolbox/].
+Runtime follows the (API of sw-toolbox)[https://github.com/GoogleChromeLabs/sw-toolbox].
 Also, the whitelist is a list of regexp that indicates which pages are secure to use only Client Server Rendering.
-You could use the `::all::` string for indicating that you always want to use Client Side Rendering.
+You could use the `::all::` string to indicate that you always want to use Client Side Rendering.

 ## Externals

-It offers you a way to upload an external library to your project that you normally will put by hand in a tag script in the index.html file.
+It offers you a way to upload an external library to your project that you would normally put by hand in a tag script in the index.html file.
 It adds a reference in the index.html with a hash.

 ## Hot Module Replacement - React
-It offers Hot Module Replacement out-of-the-box, you only has to follow these instructions for your project: https://webpack.js.org/guides/hmr-react/#code
+It offers Hot Module Replacement out-of-the-box, you only have to follow these instructions for your project: https://webpack.js.org/guides/hmr-react/#code

 ## Contributing